chokelive/aprs_tnc/README.md

 In this version of project.
 Idea to use one Arduino Pro mini board to decode APRS and display packet infomation to OLED.

-Libraly related in this project:
+## Libraly related in this project:

-## libAPRS
+1. libAPRS

 https://github.com/markqvist/LibAPRS

-#ext only Arduino Library for SSD1306 OLED displays
+2. Text only Arduino Library for SSD1306 OLED displays

 https://github.com/greiman/SSD1306Ascii